Classy Christmas: Synopsis

-Darryl Philbin (Craig Robinson) is upset that his daughter Jada would rather spend Christmas with her mother than him.
-At the party, Jada begins to lose interest, but Pam and Andy Bernard (Ed Helms) try to find fun activities for her; however, Andy ends up ruining most of them, specifically by setting up a trivia contest instead of a scavenger hunt.
+Darryl Philbin is upset that his daughter Jada would rather spend Christmas with her mother than him.
+At the party, Jada begins to lose interest, but Pam and Andy Bernard try to find fun activities for her; however, Andy ends up ruining most of them, specifically by setting up a trivia contest instead of a scavenger hunt.
 Darryl then takes her to the break room, where she is impressed with the snacks in the vending machines.
 They take out the snacks and hand them to employees.
 When she hands one to Michael, he decides to dress up as Santa again so she can tell him what she wants for Christmas as Holly looks on with admiration.
-Angela Martin (Angela Kinsey) invites her new boyfriend Robert Lipton (Jack Coleman), a charming State Senator, to the party, however Oscar Martinez (Oscar Nunez) believes that Robert is secretly gay, when Robert takes keen interest upon meeting him, and when Oscar later notices him discreetly checking out Ryan Howard's (B. J. Novak) backside.
+Angela Martin invites her new boyfriend Robert Lipton, a charming State Senator, to the party, however Oscar Martinez believes that Robert is secretly gay, when Robert takes keen interest upon meeting him, and when Oscar later notices him discreetly checking out Ryan Howard's backside.

-Pam says that her husband Jim Halpert (John Krasinski) always makes her great Christmas gifts so she wants to make him one too.
+Pam says that her husband Jim Halpert always makes her great Christmas gifts so she wants to make him one too.
 She creates a hand-drawn comic book about Jim who gets attacked by a radioactive bear and takes its powers.
 She asks for others' opinions before giving it to Jim, but most of them give her harsh critiques.
-Jim gives Pam a beautiful bracelet and he is equally amazed at the comic book she gives him.
-Jim and Dwight Schrute (Rainn Wilson) agree to a snowball fight after Jim throws a snowball at Dwight indoors.
+Jim gives Pam a beautiful bracelet and despite her hesitation Jim is amazed and touched by the comic book she gives him.
+Jim and Dwight Schrute agree to a snowball fight after Jim throws a snowball at Dwight indoors.
 When he is first challenged outside, however, he finds the doors chained.
 Dwight then emerges from a snowman, throwing multiple snowballs at Jim and leaving him with a bloody nose.
 Throughout the day, Dwight torments Jim with increasingly elaborate snowball ambushes, some of which involve Dwight disguising himself as Pam (he explains that he has a wig for every person in the office) and making a spring-loaded trap present.
 Jim tries to surrender, but Dwight refuses.
 At the end of the day, Jim is too afraid to go outside.
 He and Pam find multiple snowmen, and Jim attacks them all hoping to find Dwight.
 Dwight, however, is on the roof of the building, watching Jim with a satisfied look on his face.
 He claims that the greatest snowball in a snowball fight is fear, and smilingly wishes the camera "Merry Christmas".